 black olives for garnish & black pepper (optional)

 Make the pistou as described in this post (the last IPOM post).
 Feel free to play with your favorite pesto as well, I was super pleased to make this with the pistou as outlined as it was quite similar to a recipe shared with me by a good friend recently.
 Cook the pasta according to the package directions and drain when done.
 While the pasta cooks, prepare the sun-dried tomatoes, chopped pepper, fresh tomatoes, and basil ribbons*

 *Cut basil ribbons by layering the leaves on top of one another and rolling them to make a tight roll.
 Then, using a sharp knife, cut horizontally to make uniform ‘ribbons’.
 Hint: you can also keep it real and rustic by tearing the leaves with your hands.

 Start by tossing the still hot pasta with the pistou in a mixing bowl and stir well to combine.
 Add the chopped peppers and 2/3 of the prepared basil leaves and stir well.
 Transfer to a serving bowl and garnish with olives, remaining basil ribbons (or torn leaves), fresh tomato wedges, and black pepper.
 Don’t be shy to add a little splash of extra olive oil to the top either, that never hurts!

 Leftovers can also be enjoyed heated up a little to release the flavors and soften the pasta if has been stored in the fridge.
-I took this to work and shared the love with one of my favorite girls of all time, I don’t think she minded one bit!
+I took this to work and shared the love with one of my favourite girls of all time, I don’t think she minded one bit!